MediaparX/acbb_connector/README.md

 require_once '../acbb_connector/run.php';
 ```

 You should now be able to access `active-collab.yourdomain.org/acbb_connector.php` in your browser and get a *403 Access Denied*.
-This means it looks like it's working.
+This means it's probably working.
 Access is only granted to the IPs whitelisted in `config.default.php`, which are the IPs BB lists as it's servers.

 ### ActiveCollab

-1. Create a dedicated ActiveCollab user, assign him to all projects you use with BitBucket
+1. Create a dedicated AC user, assign him to all projects you want to use with BitBucket
 2. Visit the user's user profile page
 3. Click "Options" (the gear icon on the top-right) > "API Settings"
 4. Click "Add API-Token"
-5. Name: *BitBucket Bot* (or whatever you like) / Company: *Your company* / read-only: *no*
+5. `Name:` *BitBucket Bot* (or whatever you like)<br>
+`Company:` *Your company*<br>
+`read-only:` *no*
-6. Click the magnifying glass and copy the API URL and token to config.php
+6. Click the magnifying glass.
+A popup will open with your API URL and API user token.
+Copy these to config.php (`api_base_url` and `api_user_token`)

 ### BitBucket